 Also, it doesn't take a lot of time to create a Post, so you may just make it part of your regular social media promotional strategy, just like posting things to Facebook, Twitter, LinkedIn, or Instagram.

-However, you're going to need to publish Posts “in real time” as it doesn't appear that Google Posts allow third party tools like HootSuite to post on your behalf, nor can you schedule posts in advance.
+However, you're going to need to publish Posts “in real-time” as it doesn't appear that Google Posts allow third-party tools like HootSuite to post on your behalf, nor can you schedule posts in advance.

-How to create Google Posts?
+How to create a Google Post?

 If you're ready to create your own Google Posts, we've created this helpful video walkthrough for you.